-1. Open the App and tap the scan button))).
+1. Open the App and tap the scan button (\bullet) .

-Note: If the Ready to Scan dialog disappears, tap the scan button ")) again.
+Note: If the Ready to Scan dialogue disappears, push the scan button ^(D) again.

 - 2. Hold the top of your iPhone near the Sensor until you hear a tone and/or feel a vibration. - 3.
 The My Glucose screen now displays your glucose reading.
 It includes your Current Glucose, a Glucose Trend Arrow indicating which way your glucose is going, and a graph of your current and stored glucose readings.